 Sit down and make a list of all the things you really need – both now and in 5 years time.

 Location, Location, Location

-Kirstie and Phil have drummed the importance of this into us for many years and certainly if you are buying your property as an investment, and not just as a home, then researching desirable areas or, more practically, up and coming areas, makes sense.
+Kirstie Alsop and Phil Spencer from the popular TV programme “Location, Location, Location” have drummed the importance of this into us for many years and certainly if you are buying your property as an investment, and not just as a home, then researching desirable areas or, more practically, up and coming areas, makes sense.

 What are the local facilities like?
 Schools, health centre, shops, transport links?
 What’s the crime rate like?
 You can find out a lot about your potential new home’s location online.

 For those of us with kids, the quality of the local schools is very important, as is the proximity of local hospitals and healthcare facilities.

 So you’ve found a property you like and you’ve had a couple of viewings.
 Your property is on the market and you are pondering putting in an offer.
 Better still, you have a likely offer on your own property which means moving imminently is a definite possibility.

 You’ve worked out what you can afford and the impact of the move on your monthly outgoings.

 You are pretty sure the area is right for you.

 Actually, you can do quite a bit of detective work before the first viewing.
 In addition to checking out the local area and facilities as mentioned above, you can check out the property’s location on Google Maps.
 Sometimes it is incredibly revealing.